+Annual General Meeting of the Company.

 Auditors

 The auditors, KPMG LLP, have indicated their willingness to accept re-appointment.

 On behalf of the Board of Directors

+of behalf of the Board of Birectors

 Teo Chiang Long Director

-Tan Hui Keng, Martha Director
+Tan Hui Keng, Martha

+Director